 Ideally, you want to create rapport across mutual interests in business and life.
 With luck, you’ll establish a harmonious relationship where the leads come to you.

 But sometimes, you just have to sell, so let’s break down some of the Do’s and Don’ts of LinkedIn outreach.

 Let’s first take a look at what works.

-- Leverage LinkedIn video messaging – Like your profile picture, using brief video messages puts a face to the name and lets the prospect know you’re a real person on the other end of the line.
-You can either send one to open up the conversation or send several with one as an intro, one to explain your value proposition and one with a CTA.
+- Leverage LinkedIn video messaging – Using brief video messages puts a face to the name and lets the prospect know you’re a real person on the other end of the line.

-- Drop a .gif in the chat – Sending a .gif to break up the text and insert a little humor into your message a is a great way to spark the conversation.
-It may also help you stand out from other messages that are strictly text and too much of it.
+- Drop a .gif in the chat – Sending a .gif to break up the text and insert a little humor into your message is a great way to spark the conversation.
+It may also help you stand out from other messages that are strictly text.

 Now let’s review what some strategies and techniques you should avoid